The Truth About Laundry Detergent

 Fragrances

-The word “fragrance” is a blanket term for the 3,100 stock chemical ingredients the fragrance industry uses (16).
-If you read my post, The Truth About Fragrance, you know that about 95 percent of fragrances are derived from petrochemicals like benzene derivatives, aldehydes, phthalates, and many other known toxins.
-Fragrance ingredients can cause cancer, congenital disabilities, nervous system disorders, and allergies (17).
+The word “fragrance” is a blanket term for the 3,100 stock chemical ingredients used by the fragrance industry (16).
+If you read my post, The Truth About Fragrance, you know that about 95 percent of fragrances have petrochemical derivatives like benzene derivatives, aldehydes, phthalates, and many other known toxins.
+Fragrance ingredients can cause cancer, birth disabilities, nervous system disorders, and allergies (17).

 Phosphates

-Phosphates refer to a wide variety of chemical compounds, including but not limited to orthophosphates, pyrophosphates, polyphosphates, sodium tripolyphosphate (STPP), tetrapotassoim pyrophosphate (TKPP), trisodium phosphates (TSP), tetra-sodium pyrophosphates, potassium pyrophosphates, and sodium-potassium pyrophosphate (8).
-Exposure to phosphates has been linked to cardiovascular disease, osteoporosis, and even death (9).
+Phosphates refer to a wide variety of chemical compounds, including but not limited to orthophosphates, pyrophosphates, polyphosphates, sodium tripolyphosphate (STPP), tetrapotassoim pyrophosphate (TKPP), trisodium phosphates (TSP), tetra-sodium pyrophosphates, potassium pyrophosphates, and sodium-potassium pyrophosphate (18).
+Exposure to phosphates can lead to cardiovascular disease, osteoporosis, and even death (19).
 Additionally, studies have found a connection between phosphates and hormone (endocrine) disruption (20).

 Polyethylene Glycol

-Polyethylene glycol (PEG) is a biocompatible, synthetic, hydrophilic polyether compound used as a binding and dispersing agent; it can improve the separation of particles while preventing clumping (21).
+Polyethylene glycol (PEG) is a biocompatible, synthetic, hydrophilic polyether compound.
+It acts as a binding and dispersing agent that can improve particle separation while also preventing clumping (21).
 PEG is the active ingredient in laxatives like MiraLAX, with a long list of side effects like severe or bloody diarrhea, rectal bleeding, blood in your stool, painful or worsening stomach pains, and more (22).
-Side effects aside, some sources state the process of ethoxylation (adding ethylene oxide molecules to a compound) can cause ethylene oxide contamination, which can cause cancer (23).
+Side effects aside, some sources state that the process of ethoxylation (adding ethylene oxide molecules to a compound) can cause ethylene oxide contamination, which can cause cancer (23).

 Sodium Borate